 Adipose tissue was at first characterized as a connective tissue that contained lipid droplets, without a link to the

 metabolism of the organism.
-After the discovery of adipose-derived serum factors, like leptin
+After the discovery of adipose-derived serum factors,

 adipose tissue is now regarded as an endocrine organ at the center of energy homeostasis.